March 19th, 2019

-Biomedical informatics is an amalgam of data science with both biomedicine and health components added in.
-Data science is a recent name that grew out of the emergence of big data, although biomedical informatics, i.e., data science in biomedicine and healthcare, has been around for several decades.
-The field of biomedical informatics is also an interdisciplinary field that involves:
+Biomedical informatics includes an amalgam of health data science with both biomedicine and health components added in; it also includes the social, behavioral, management, policy, and other aspects in health data and technology.
+Health data science is a recent name that grew out of the emergence of big health data, although biomedical informatics has been around for several decades.
+Medical Artificial Intelligence (AI) was in fact the most important topic of biomedical informatics in the early days several decades ago.
+Medical AI is undergoing a renaissance recently, finally able to solve some of the hardest real-world problems thanks to the recent breakthroughs in machine learning, big data, and computing capacity.
+The field of biomedical informatics is in general an interdisciplinary field that involves:

 Let’s take a closer look at how this framework works: